AnswerDotAI/RAGatouille/README.md

 ### 🔎 Retrieving Documents

-Once an index's created, querying it is just as simple as creating it!
+Once an index is created, querying it is just as simple as creating it!
 You can either load the model you need directly from an index's configuration:

 ```python
 from ragatouille import RAGPretrainedModel